sciabarra/AgileSites/doc/tutorial/Configuration.md

 The prefix is the common conventions used to avoid name clashes.
 Here I will use the prefix *My*.

 **NOTE** We experienced problems when Content Definitions or Attributes have the same name in 2 different sites.

-Although this should be not a problem, in practice it is, so we recommend to use always a prefix when naming Attributes, Content and Parent definitions.
-Templates are also automatically named with a prefix by the deployer.
+So we recommend to use always a prefix when naming Attributes, Content and Parent definitions, in order to guarantee the uniqueness of the names.
+Templates are also automatically named with a prefix when created by the deployer (see later in this tutorial).

-# Configure a new site and a virtual host
+## Configure a new site and a virtual host

 Edit the `build.sbt` and put your site name in the `wcsSites` variable.
 For example: